-The Compensation Committee is composed of two directors: Dr. Cha and Mr. Molineaux.
+The Compensation Committee is currently composed of two directors: Dr. Mehra and Mr. Molineaux.
 All members of the Company's Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the NASDAQ listing standards).
-The Compensation Committee met four times during 2015.
+The Compensation Committee met three times during 2016.
 The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at www.aclaristx.com.